Art Conservation Workshop Study Program In Italy

 Typical schedule: breakfast, Lectures/practical work in the mornings. lunch, Excursions and visits in the afternoon.
 Day trips to historical sites with lunch on site.
 Towns and rural countryside settings.

-- Includes: tuition and lectures, workshop instructions, guided tours and field trips, your stay (shared occupancy) at our workshop accommodation, meals (exception of 5 dinners, 4 lunches, 4 breakfast), transportation from and to Bari on arrival and departure day.
+- Includes: tuition and lectures, workshop instructions, guided tours and transportation during field trips, entrance admissions to Pompeii and local sites, museum Foundation E. Pomarici-Santomasi and the Crypt of the Original sin, overnight in Naples, your stay (shared occupancy) at our workshop accommodation, meals (exception of 6 dinners, 4 lunches, 4 breakfast), transportation from and to Bari on arrival and departure day.

 - Does not include: personal expenses such as airfare, train fare, health & travel insurance, or spending money.